 A subsequent Air Force investigation found that Bud Holland had a history of unsafe piloting behavior and that Air Force leaders had repeatedly failed to correct Holland's behavior when it was brought to their attention.

-tool with military personnel, like at the United States Air Force Academy, in the importance of complying with safety procedures, and correcting or reporting the behavior of any who disregard safety regulations.
+Since the time of the accident, this particular mishap is often used as a teaching tool with military personnel, like at the United States Air Force Academy, in the importance of complying with safety procedures, and correcting or reporting the behavior of any who disregard safety regulations.

 On July 1, 1994, the 92nd Bomb Wing was re-designated the 92nd Air Refueling Wing (92 ARW), and Fairchild AFB was transferred from Air Combat Command to Air Mobility Command (AMC) in a ceremony marking the creation of the largest air refueling wing in the Air Force.

 The bomber crashed on the south side of the only runway at Fairchild AFB.
 Blackened parts of the fuselage were strewn across about five acres, with most wreckage concentrated in smaller area about one-half mile from the airstrip pavement and southeast of the base control tower.

 The only recognizable part of the unarmed B-52H was the right horizontal stabilizer, jutting about 15 feet off the ground vertically.